GiantBlargg/HWTuts/campaign.md

 ## Launching the mod

-by passing to the game the `-moddatapath` parameter followed by the name of your mod's folder.
+The mod can be launched by passing to the game the `-moddatapath` parameter followed by the name of your mod's folder.

-Launch Parameters can be set in many different ways and I will write this section later.
+Launch Parameters can be set in many different ways, but while you are working on your mod, I recommend that you create a custom shortcut to launch your mod.

+*This section is unfinished*

 At this point your mod will do nothing because we haven't added anything to it.
 So let's fix that.

 ## Setting up the Campaign

+*This section doesn't exist yet*